 And the “Request 1” request window has been opened for you, submit the request with the top left green arrow and you will get:

-Before digging in to the REST Request editor we need to back up a bit and look at the generated objects in our project.
+Before digging in to the REST Request editor we need to back up a bit and look at the objects generated when you add the REST service.
 Let’s start by double-clicking the created Search resource, which will open the following window:

 In the toolbar you can see and change the path that the resource is mapped to.
-Under it is a “Resource Parameters” tab in which we can see the “q” parameter extracted during the resource-creation process.
-Since it is defined at the Resource level, the parameter will be available for all child resources, methods and requests below the resource in the hierarchy.
+Under it is a “Resource Parameters” tab in which we can see the “address” and “sensor” parameters extracted during the resource-creation process.
+Since these are defined at the Resource level, the parameters will be available for all child resources, methods and requests below the resource in the hierarchy.
 Use the toolbar at the top to manage parameters, selecting a parameter enables the fields at the bottom of the window which allow you to enter detailed information for the parameter.

 This data can be specified for several purposes:

-- For presenting a nicer in put Form in the Form editor for REST Requests (see below)
+2. For presenting a nicer input Form in the Form editor for REST Requests (see below)

 Let’s set the parameter to be required and add a nice description (as shown above), this will give a nicer WADL in the end (as you’ll see below).